ivanreese/2222/README.md

 <br><br>

-"Two Twenty-Two Two" is a game 🎲
+"Two Two Two Two" is a game 🎲

 for people 🫣 who like to be silly